 Through the ages, there is ample empirical proof that acupuncture can influences three areas of health care:

-A few major medical conditions treatable in acupuncture are Asthma, Bronchitis, Common cold, Sinusitis, Tonsillitis, Allergies Tinitus, Vertigo, Throat problem, Abdominal pain, Constipation, indigestion, Irritable bowel syndrome, Acidity, Gastritis, PCOD, Dysmenorrohea, Irregular periods, Menopausal symptoms, Premenstrual symptoms, Arthritis, Back pain, Neck pain and muscle sprain, fibromyalgia, Sciatica, Headaches, Migraine Incontinence of urine, Parkinson’s disease, Anxiety, depression, Insomnia, Nervousness &stress, Hypertension, Chronic fatigue, Hypo / Hyperthyroidism etc.
+A few major medical conditions treatable in acupuncture are Asthma, Bronchitis, Common cold, Sinusitis, Tonsillitis, Allergies Tinitus, Vertigo, Throat problem, Abdominal pain, Constipation, indigestion, Irritable bowel syndrome, Acidity, Gastritis, PCOD, Dysmenorrohea, Irregular periods, Menopausal symptoms, Premenstrual symptoms, Arthritis, Back pain, Neck pain, muscle sprain, fibromyalgia, Sciatica, Headaches, Migraine, Incontinence of urine, Parkinson’s disease, Anxiety, depression, Insomnia, Nervousness &stress, Hypertension, Chronic fatigue, Hypo / Hyperthyroidism etc.

-JNI has expert doctors and acupuncturists with vast experience to handle various health problems that are solvable by acupuncture.
+JNI has expert doctors and acupuncturists with vast experience to handle various health problems that can be treated by acupuncture.